-And, as well as helping you get your first job, it can also be super useful as you progress through your career.
+As well as helping you get your first job, it can be super useful as you progress through your career.

-If you have a master's, you might not necessarily start on a higher wage than people with just an undergraduate degree.
+If you have a master's, you might not necessarily start on a higher salary than people with only an undergraduate degree.
 But, research suggests that further on in your career, you'll likely be earning more.

 You'll study a subject you love

 Academia can be a wonderful thing.
-If you genuinely love getting stuck into research and developing your knowledge on your favourite subject, a master's might be a great route for you.
+If you love getting stuck into research and developing your knowledge, a master's could be a great route for you.

-It's important to remember that, no matter how much you enjoy a subject, a master's degree still won't be easy.
-It'll take hard work, dedication and ongoing self-motivation – but if you really do care about the course and you have the drive to study and learn, this will pay off.
+Remember that, no matter how much you enjoy a subject, a master's degree won't be easy.
+It'll take hard work, dedication and ongoing self-motivation.
+But if you really care about the course and you have the drive to study and learn, this will pay off.

 Having a master's can help you get on a graduate scheme

-As we mentioned earlier, having a master's can really boost your employability, and this is especially the case when it comes to graduate schemes.
+As we mentioned earlier, having a master's can boost your employability.
+This is often the case when it comes to graduate schemes.

 While there are some graduate schemes that accept grads with 2:2s, a lot will specify that they're only open to those with a 2:1 and above OR a postgraduate degree.

-So, particularly if you did get a 2:2 at uni, a master's degree could help to improve your chances of being accepted on to a grad scheme.
+Particularly if you received a 2:2 at uni, a master's degree could help to improve your chances of being accepted to a grad scheme.

 You can meet industry contacts

-On a master's degree, there can be amazing opportunities to attend industry events and network.
+During master's degrees, there can be amazing opportunities to attend industry events and network.

-Your tutors will likely be very well-connected within their field – if you make a good impression on them, they might invite you along to conferences and research seminars where you could meet other people from the industry.
+Your tutors will likely be very well-connected within their field.
+If you make a good impression, they might invite you along to conferences and research seminars.
+And while there, you could meet other people from the industry.

-Whether you're planning to stay in academia by doing a PhD, or you're thinking about finding a non-academic job within a related industry, it will make a big difference if you start networking early.
+Whether you're planning to stay in academia by doing a PhD, or you're thinking about finding a non-academic job within a related industry, it makes a difference to start networking early.

-If you're thinking about entering a new field but have little in the way of experience or relevant qualifications, postgraduate study could be the stepping stone you need.
+Thinking about entering a new field but don't have much experience or relevant qualifications?
+Postgraduate study could be the stepping stone you need.